isomerpages/dis-dotc/_wip/Inside DOTC Series: Embracing Innovation and Collaboration in Product Management.md

 <h3>How do you ensure that user feedback is effectively integrated into your product roadmap?</h3>
 </blockquote>
 <p>
-<br><em>"First, it’s necessary to have a systematic and disciplined approach to collecting feedback.
-There should be clear processes for reviewing feedback and extracting insights.
-These insights need to be fed into the roadmap, ideally using a flexible format that allows fluid inputs to be easily incorporated.
-Routine review sessions with the team help ensure that user feedback remains at the forefront of product planning and roadmap adjustments."</em>
+<br><em>"The first step is having a systematic and disciplined way of collecting feedback.
+Clear processes make it easier to review input and extract meaningful insights.
+These insights should then feed directly into the roadmap, ideally through a flexible format that allows new ideas to be incorporated smoothly.
+Regular review sessions with the team ensure user feedback stays at the heart of our product planning and guides how we adjust the roadmap over time."</em>
 <br>
 </p>
 <p></p>